Why Digi-Scrap?

 CONS

-à the torn edges look is hard to get
+- the torn edges look is hard to get unless you can wrap your mind around paper tearing actions and templates

-à lack of your own handwriting on your pages (unless you leave space and add it later.)
+- a lack of your own handwriting on your pages (unless you leave space and add it later.
+Or have a font made of your handwriting.)

-à some people don’t like to scrap at a computer because they work at one (but some of us do it to AVOID work!
-Ha ha.)
+- some people don’t like to scrap at a computer because they work at one all day

-à if you’re a scrapper who likes to use found objects or physical momentos (ticket stubs, receipts, etc) they are more challenging to incorporate
+- if you’re a scrapper who likes to use found objects or physical mementos (ticket stubs, receipts, etc) they are more challenging to incorporate (although it can be done!)

-à some hard-core paper scrappers will look down on you and say you’re not REALLY scrappin’ – ignore them.
+- some hard-core paper scrappers will look down on you and say you’re not REALLY scrappin’. ignore them.

 My solution to most of the CONS?